hckops/hckctl/README.md

 Create a custom vulnerable target (box with a specific CVE or whole infrastructures) or connect to your CTF platform ([HTB](https://www.hackthebox.com), [TryHackMe](https://tryhackme.com), [Vulnlab](https://www.vulnlab.com), etc.) without wasting anymore time on boring installations, environment setup or network configurations.

-Leverage the managed cloud platform to orchestrate complex scenarios and observe your security posture analyzing, aggregating and exporting results.
+Leverage the cloud platform or request a dedicated managed cluster to:
+* orchestrate complex scenarios
+* monitor and observe your security posture
+* analyze, aggregate and export results via api
+* trigger actions based on your requirements

 ## Quick start